 The STEM Career Pathways report surveyed nearly 3,500 people working in STEM.
 It was conducted and written by Science & Technology Australia on behalf of the Prime Minister’s National Science and Technology Council.

 Science & Technology Australia contributes to conversations around science and technology in Australia.
 We comment on national policy, investment, priorities for the sectors, and advocate on behalf of our varied membership.

-For all inquiries please contact our Communications and Engagement Manager.
+For all enquiries please contact our Communications Director, Martyn Pearce.

 LATEST MEDIA RELEASES

 Science & Technology Australia says goodbye to powerhouse CEO Misha Schubert after four incredible years leading the organisation.

 Australia’s science and technology sectors have urged Federal Parliament to pass the Australian Research Council Amendment Bill – and make a key amendment that requires the research funding agency to notify successful applicants within 21 days of grant approval.